andreabolognani/debian-libvirt/docs/formatdomain.rst

       is not involved (compared to passing say ``/dev/nvme0n1`` via ``<disk type='block'>`` and therefore lower latencies can be achieved.

+   ``vhostuser``
+      Enables the hypervisor to connect to another process using vhost-user protocol.
+Requires shared memory configured for the VM, for more details see ``access`` mode for `memoryBacking <#elementsMemoryBacking>`__ element.

+      The ``source`` element has following mandatory attributes:

+      ``type``
+         The type of char device.
+Currently only ``unix`` type is supported.
+      ``path``
+         Path to the unix socket to be used as disk source.

+      Note that the vhost server replaces both the disk frontend and backend thus almost all of the disk properties can't be configured via the ``<disk>`` XML for this disk type.
+Additionally features such as blockjobs, incremental backups and snapshots are not supported for this disk type.

    With "file", "block", and "volume", one or more optional sub-elements ``seclabel``, `described below <#seclabel>`__ (and :since:`since 0.9.9` ), can be used to override the domain security labeling policy for just that